 Who We Are

-Visit County Durham has a board of directors drawn from the public and private sectors.
-The board meets six times a year.
+Visit County Durham has a board of members drawn from the public and private sectors.
+The board meets four times a year.

 Duncan Peake